Edwardian Lace Lavender Sachets – Tutorial

 Lace Lavender Sachets Tutorial

-Lace lavender sachets are fast to sew and a great way to use up fabric and lace scraps.
-I used lace scraps from my Edwardian lingerie blouse and muslin scraps from my Victorian afternoon gown.
+For my lavender sachets I used lace scraps from my Edwardian lingerie blouse and muslin scraps from my Victorian summer dress.
 (UK) Muslin is very sheer – perfect for lavender sachets.

 ‘The freshest, sweetest, most dainty thing imaginable in the way of a sachet can be made of linen, embroidered and buttonholed in coloured silks and perfumed when possible with the scent of the flowers which are used in the embroidery design.’
 (Every Woman’s Encyclopaedia, 1910-2b)